UBnelson/projects/README.md

 3. an appreciation of the mathematics & statistics involved in data science.

+Git is easy.
+Git is fun.
+Thanks Linus!

 ## Core Courses

 The courses comprising the Data Science Specialization are: